 Training and test datasets are selected and maintained to be appropriately independent of one another.
 All potential sources of dependence, including patient, data acquisition, and site factors, are considered and addressed to assure independence.

-5. Selected Reference Datasets Are Based Upon Best Available Methods
+5. Selected Reference Datasets Are Based Upon the Best Available Methods

 6. Model Design Is Tailored to the Available Data and Reflects the Intended Use of the Device

-Model design is suited to the available data and supports the active mitigation of known and prioritized risks, like overfitting, performance degradation, and security risks.
-The clinical benefits and risks related to the medical product/service are well understood, used to derive clinically meaningful performance goals for testing, and support that the product can safely and effectively achieve its intended use.
+Model design is suited to the available data and supports the active mitigation of known and prioritized risks, like overfitting performance degradation, and security risks.
+The clinical benefits and risks related to the medical product/service are well understood and used to derive clinically meaningful performance goals for testing and support that the product can safely and effectively achieve its intended use.
 Considerations include the impact of both global and local performance and uncertainty/variability in the device inputs, outputs, intended patient populations, and clinical use conditions.

 7. Focus Is Placed on the Performance of the Human-AI Team